sanskrit/learnsanskrit.org/content/vyakarana/sounds/savarna-sounds.md

 {h Counteracting a rule}

-Pāṇini has not make a mistake.
+Pāṇini has not made a mistake.
 In the {cite Aṣṭādhyāyī}, it is common for one rule to state a general principle and for another to counteract it.
 To counteract the overapplication of 1.1.9, we have rule 1.1.10: